chaoer/sadc/README.md

 Run the following code to intall all necessary pre-requisites.

-'pip install -r requirements.txt'
+`pip install -r requirements.txt`

 ### Training

-The general format for training the included models is to run 'python main.py --config=<config file name>'.
+The general format for training the included models is to run `python main.py --config=<config file name>`.

 ### Testing